raseidi/llm-peft-ppm/README.md

 ### Hyperparameter search

 We used Slurm on our HPC clusters.
-Check `scripts/*.sh`, `scripts/*.txt`, and `scripts/*.slurm` to see how to reproduce our jobs.
+Check `scripts/*.sh`, `scripts/*.txt`, and `scripts/*.slurm` to see how to reproduce our jobs or run other configurations locally.

 ## Results

 All metrics and analysis notebooks are in the `notebooks/` folder.
+Check [this notebook](notebooks/results.ipynb) for plots that have not fit in the paper.

 ## Contact